 This recipe made enough filling and batter for 20 jalapeño halves in my tests.
-However, if your jalapeños are very small or very large, you may need more or less batter/filling to fill 20 halves.
+However, depending on the size of the peppers, you may need more or less batter/filling to fill 20 halves.

 If you prefer, you can also bake these poppers instead of frying them, however frying creates the best texture.
-To bake them, bake at 475 degrees Fahrenheit for about 25 minutes, turning halfway through.
+To bake them, bake at 475°F (250°C) for about 25 minutes, turning halfway through.
 Then broil on low for 2 minutes per side.

 These poppers are best when eaten fresh, but they can be stored in an airtight container in the refrigerator for 2-3 days.
 Reheat in the oven at 400°F for 15 minutes.